-- 1/2 cup (25 grams) Pecorino Romano cheese
+- 1/2 cup (25 g) Pecorino Romano cheese

 - Fine sea salt, to taste

-- Add the Gorgonzola and Fontina, stirring constantly with a wooden spoon until they are melted and the mixture is homogeneous.
+- Add the Gorgonzola and fontina, stirring constantly with a wooden spoon until they are melted and the mixture is homogeneous.
 Add the nutmeg and white pepper.

-About 1 minute before the pasta is done, remove it from heat and drain it.
+- About 1 minute before the pasta is done, remove it from heat and drain it.

-- Cook, shaking the pan continuously and vigorously, until the sauce has thickened and the pasta is perfectly al dente and coated in the cheese sauce.
+- Cook, shaking the pan continuously and vigorously until the sauce has thickened and the pasta is perfectly al dente and coated in the cheese sauce.
 Season to taste with fine sea salt.

 - Serve hot, with additional grated cheese for topping, if desired, and a green salad or vegetables.